luisdiazhr/Navigation/report.md

 # Report: Deep Q-Network for Navigation

 ### 1. Introduction
 To accomplish our goal, the DQN algorithm is used to solve the environment.
-This algorithm uses a neural network to map the state to a action-value function.
+This algorithm uses a neural network to map the state to an action-value function.

 * Initialize replay memory D with capacity N
 * Initialize weights of the DQN agent